ctuning/ck-nntest/README.md

 $ ck install package:lib-nntest
 ```

-### Compute Library (OpenCL)
+### Arm Compute Library with OpenCL

-To use Compute Library (OpenCL) tests with the master branch of the public [repository](https://github.com/Arm-software/ComputeLibrary.git), install:
+To use Arm Compute Library (OpenCL) tests with the master branch of the public [repository](https://github.com/Arm-software/ComputeLibrary.git), install:
 ```
 $ ck install package:lib-armcl-opencl-master
 ```

 To install a specific version of the library (e.g., 18.05), use:
 ```
 $ ck install package:lib-armcl-opencl-18.05
 ```
 To check out other versions available, use:
 ```